facefusion/facefusion/README.md

 Be aware, the installation needs technical skills and is not for beginners.
 Please do not open platform and installation related issues on GitHub.
 We have a very helpful [Discord](https://join.facefusion.io) community that will guide you to complete the installation.

+make sure when following the installation instructions to use this repo as the git clone

 Get started with the [installation](https://docs.facefusion.io/installation) guide.